Click a heading below to show the questions in that category, then click a question to jump to the answer:

 - DO NOT SHOW ON CLASS LIST

-Select this option if you don't want this Member to show up anywhere on your site, but allow Member full access to view your site and participate in forums.
+Select this option if you don't want this Member to show up anywhere on your site, but allow Member full access to view your site.

 Note: Members who do not show on your Class List DO NOT have Profiles that can be edited or read by other Classmates.